AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/create-share-reuse.md

 It is important to understand that the generated assets differ based on the use case you are enabling:

 * Different assets are generated for different types of playbooks.
 These assets are created specifically for the use case achieved through the playbook.
-For example, a playbook generates a schema, a segment, a journey, and messages.
-Another playbook generates a schema, a segment, and a destination to activate data to.
+For example, a playbook generates a schema, an audience, a journey, and messages.
+Another playbook generates a schema, an audience, and a destination to activate data to.
 * The assets themselves differ between playbooks.
 For example, for the **[!UICONTROL Send A Birthday Message To Guests]** playbook, the audience that is created has the rule `birthday=today AND year=any`.

 To illustrate an example, for the **[!UICONTROL Abandoned Cart: Merchandise]** playbook, you can see that a specific journey is created that includes the messages created for this use case.